jboss-developer/jboss-eap-quickstarts/hibernate-search/README.md

 	1. Make sure you have started the JBoss Server in `domain` mode as described above.
 	2. Create system-property called `DO_NOT_SCHEDULE` in `domain` mode in other instance other than master server
-	3. Create cache-container called `jboss-as-hibernate-search` in `domain.xml`
+	3. Create cache-container called `jboss-as-hibernate-search` in `domain.xml` in the profile where the application is deployed
 		<cache-container name="jboss-as-hibernate-search" aliases="standard-domain-cache"
 			default-cache="jboss-as-hibernate-search"
 			jndi-name="java:jboss/infinispan/container/jboss-as-hibernate-search"